ocj137/NLP-n-ML/README.md

 # NLP-n-ML

-We will be using NLP and Machine Learning on travel.statsexchange.com data
+will be using NLP and Machine Learning on travel.statsexchange.com data

 use  NLP and machine learning on post data from stackexchange's travel subdomain.